python/mypy/docs/source/common_issues.rst

   module found at all) leave out ``--ignore-missing-imports``; to get clarity about the latter use ``--follow-imports=error``.
 You can read up about these and other useful flags in :ref:`command-line`.

+- **A function annotated as returning non-optional type but returns ``None`` and mypy doesn't complain** By default, the ``None`` value is considered compatible with everything.
+See :ref:`optional` for details on strict optional checking, which allows mypy to check ``None`` values precisely, and will soon become default.

 .. _silencing_checker: